marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 The four JavaScript files shown above, will get loaded **only** for a page named *masonry*.
 In a typical WordPress site, these files would get loaded for **every** page whether they are needed or not.
 Each file costs four server round trips.

 Now, imagine you have a WordPress site that has 52 plugins.
 Each of these plugins requires their own set of say 2-4 JavaScript files.
-That would cost each of your WordPress pages 52*4 = **208** server calls.
+That would cost each of your WordPress pages **104 to 208** server calls (52*4 = 208).

->What's 208 web server requests among friends?
+>What's 208 web server requests for one page among friends?
 No biggie, eh?

 #### Local Development Environment